benmarcel/benmarcel/README.md

 ### 💼 **About Me**
 I’m a developer and designer who believes clean code and good design should go hand in hand.
 I specialize in building scalable applications, automating workflows, and transforming business ideas into powerful digital products.

-- 💻 Proficient in: JavaScript, React, Node.js, MongoDB, SQL, MySQL, Figma
+- 💻 Proficient in: JavaScript, React, Node.js, MongoDB, SQL, MySQL
 - 🎯 Learning: UI/UX design with Figma

 ---